smerchan/smerchan.github.io/_posts/2018-12-12-Machine-Learning-Glossary.md

   * Useful links: [Video Explanation of AUC](https://www.youtube.com/watch?v=OAl6eAyP-yo) \| [Probabilistic interpretation of AUC](https://www.alexejgossmann.com/auc/)

 ## B<a name="B"></a>
 * **Bias Variance Trade-off**<a name="bias-variance"></a>: Bias is the difference between the average prediction of a model and the correct value which we are trying to predict.
-Variance is the variability of model prediction for a given data point because of its sinsitivity to small fluctuations in the training set.
+Variance is the variability of model prediction for a given data point because of its sensitivity to small fluctuations in the training set.
 If our model is too simple and has very few parameters then it may have high bias and low variance.
 On the other hand if our model has large number of parameters then it’s going to have high variance and low bias.
 So we need to find the right/good balance without overfitting and underfitting the data.
   * Useful links: [Video explanation by Trevor Hastie](https://www.youtube.com/watch?v=VusKAosxxyk) \| [Blog post by towardsdatascience](https://towardsdatascience.com/understanding-the-bias-variance-tradeoff-165e6942b229)

 ## C<a name="C"></a>